python-ivi/python-ivi/README.md

 ## Usage example

-This sample Python code will connect to an Agilent MSO7104A over LXI (VXI11), configure the timebase, trigger, and channel 1, capture a waveform, and read it out of the instrument.
+This sample Python code will use Python IVI to connect to an Agilent MSO7104A over LXI (VXI11), configure the timebase, trigger, and channel 1, capture a waveform, and read it out of the instrument.

-    # import PyIVI
+    # import Python IVI
     import ivi
     # connect to MSO7104A via LXI
     mso = ivi.agilent.agilentMSO7104A("TCPIP0::192.168.1.104::INSTR")